 Flexibility is one of the keys to success for any business, large or small.
-If your business requires one or more vehicles but does not have the finance to pay for the asset, then a car finance lease could be the solution.
-It’s an alternative to hire purchase with more freedom but just how does a finance lease work and is it right for your business?
+If your business does not want to pay outright for a vehicle, then a car finance lease is one solution.
+It’s an alternative to hire purchase with more freedom.
+How does a finance lease work and is it right for your business?

 The monthly rental is determined by the initial cost of the vehicle, the period of the finance lease, the residual value, and the end balloon payment (not necessarily the vehicle’s residual value).
 As a residual value is used to calculate your monthly rental, most finance lease companies will insist that you stick to a strict mileage limit as this mileage restriction is used to determine the future value.

 You have full use of the vehicle during the finance lease period.
-At the end of the finance lease agreement the vehicle is sold to a third party by the finance company, if the sold price is above the predetermined balloon payment then the finance company will refund a percentage of the proceeds back to the hirer, if the sale price is below the balloon payment then the hirer will be liable to make a further payment to the finance company.
+At the end of the finance lease agreement the vehicle is sold to a third party by the finance company.
+If the sold price is above the predetermined balloon payment then the finance company will refund a percentage of the proceeds back to the hirer.
+If the sale price is below the balloon payment then the hirer will be liable for the difference.

 Finance lease agreements are also available to businesses looking to pay the entire cost of the vehicle, including any interest, over an agreed lease period.